 Uniform offers a variety of paths for exploring at your own pace.
-If you're new to Uniform and Digital Experience Composition Platforms (DXCP), the best way to start is to request a demo.
+If you're new to Uniform and visual workspaces for composable architectures, the best way to start is to request a demo.
 Complete the form, pick the date and time that works for you, and the team will walk you through Uniform's composition, personalization, and integration tools.

 You must have access to a Uniform team with the ability to create new projects.